Satyabhama: Marriage to Krishna

-Satyabhama was the daughter of Yadava King Satrajita, the royal treasurer of Dwaraka, who was the owner of the Syamantaka jewel.
-Satrajit, who secured the jewel from the sun-god Surya and would not part with it even when Krishna, the king of Dvaraka, asked for it saying it would be safe with him.
+Satyabhama was the daughter of Yadava King Satrajita, the royal treasurer of Dvaraka, who was the owner of the Syamantaka jewel.
+Satrajita, who secured the jewel from the sun-god Surya and would not part with it even when Krishna, the king of Dvaraka, asked for it saying it would be safe with him.
 Shortly thereafter, Prasena, the brother of Satrajita, went out hunting wearing the jewel but was killed by a lion.
 Jambavan, known for his role in the Ramayana, killed the lion and gave the jewel to his daughter Jambavati.
 When Prasena did not return, there were accusations of Krishna murdering Prasena for stealing the jewel for himself.

 Krishna, in order to remove the stain on his reputation, set out with his men in search of the jewel and found it in Jambavan's cave, with his daughter.
 Jambavan attacked Krishna thinking him to be an intruder who had come to take away the jewel.
 They fought each other for 28 days, when Jambavan, whose whole body was terribly weakened from the incisions of Krishna's sword, finally recognized him as Rama and surrendered to him.

 As repentance for his deeds, Jambavan returned the jewel back to Krishna and requested him to marry his daughter Jambavati.
 Krishna returned the jewel to Satrajita.
 He promptly offered to give Krishna the jewel and his daughter Satyabhama, in marriage.
 Krishna accepted them, but refused the jewel.

-Satyabhama, with Krishna, had 10 sons - Bhanu, Swabhanu, Subhanu, Bhanumaan, Prabhanu, Atibhanu, Pratibhanu, Shribhanu, Bruhadbhanu, and Chandrabhanu.
+Satyabhama bore Krishna 10 sons: Bhanu, Svabhanu, Subhanu, Bhanuman, Prabhanu, Atibhanu, Pratibhanu, Shribhanu, Bruhadbhanu, and Chandrabhanu.